Skip to Main Content

 A shareable collection of locally grown, open-source seeds available to all members of the Kwantlen community.

-We only accept open-pollinated seed varieties for donation.
+We prefer open-pollinated seed varieties for donation.
 Not sure what that is?

 Open-pollinated plants are pollinated by way of any natural means (insects, wind, birds), and grown in conditions that do not restrict the flow of pollen between individual plants.